ethereum/ethereum-org-website/src/content/developers/tutorials/hello-world-smart-contract-fullstack/index.md

 ### Create an Ethereum account {#create-an-ethereum-account}

 You need an Ethereum account to send and receive transactions.
-We'll use Metamask, a virtual wallet in the browser that lets users manage their Ethereum account address.
+We'll use MetaMask, a virtual wallet in the browser that lets users manage their Ethereum account address.

-You can download and create a Metamask account for free [here](https://metamask.io/download.html).
+You can download and create a MetaMask account for free [here](https://metamask.io/download.html).
 When you are creating an account, or if you already have an account, make sure to switch over to the “Ropsten Test Network” in the upper right (so that we’re not dealing with real money).

 ![](./metamask-ropsten-example.png)